The basic concept

 § Supervise the construction progress by contractors.

-§ Precede structural works according to specifications of the structural drawing.
+§ Precede structural works according to specifications of the structural

 § Supervise earthwork according to specifications.